North Carolina State University – Center for Technology & Innovation Parking Deck

 Continued growth of the North Carolina State University’s Non-Woven Institute (NWI) drove the development of a new industrial building.
 The new 3-story, 105,000 sf for Technology & Innovation on North Carolina State University’s Centennial Campus will house both high-bay industrial laboratory and office space.
-The development also consists of a new 4-level, 26,000 sf parking garage.
+The development also consists of a new 4-level, 26,000 sf parking deck.

 North Carolina State University - Raleigh, NC